 - Submitted manuscripts or manuscripts in peer review process

 - Unpublished essays in case the content of the essays will be later submitted e.g. to a journal

-When the dissertation is approved and published, it is not possible to edit the contents afterwards.
+When the doctoral thesis is approved and published, it is not possible to edit the contents afterwards.
 However, you can point out the corrections with a separate Errata page attached to the thesis.
 The errata PDF is linked to the web page of the thesis as a separate file.
-You can download the errata template here.
 Send the pdf to to [email protected]

 Instructions for electronic publishing (PDF)For further assistance concerning electronic publication and archiving of your thesis, please contact [email protected]